Real-Time Gross Settlement (RTGS): Full Form, Meaning, and Role in Transactions

 Most banks offer RTGS through net banking or mobile banking for free.
 However, some banks may still charge nominal charges, especially for corporate or non-retail accounts.

-Mobile banking or internet banking for RTGS is not really long and more convenient.
+RTGS via mobile or internet banking is fast, simple, and convenient.
 A lot of public and private banks (like Bank of India, SBI and HDFC) offer zero charges for online exchanges.

 Offline RTGS Transfers